NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 in the same coordinate system.

 That is the case, for example, for Digital Globe images, when no bundle adjustment or alignment is performed by the user.
-Without these, given a stereo pair having PAN and multispectral images, the DEM obtained with the PAN images is consistent with any DEM obtained by running stereo on a pair of multispectral images from the same band, with the only difference being that the latter's resolution is coarser by a factor of 4, hence the DEM is less precise.
-Therefore, it is possible to use the PAN DEM instead of multispectral DEM with this tool.
+Without these, given a stereo pair having multispectral and PAN images, the DEM obtained with the multispectral images and cameras themselves are consistent with the DEM obtained from the PAN images and corresponding cameras, with the only difference being that the multispectral images are coarser by a factor of 4, hence the resulting DEM is less precise.
+Therefore, it is possible to use the PAN DEM instead of multispectral DEM with this tool, while still using the multispectral cameras.

 Great care must be used if bundle adjustment or alignment takes place, to keep all datasets consistent.
 If the multispectral images were